Can dogs eat pickles?

-But if you’re someone from say-a southeast Asian country, or just a curious person who’s tried and tested different cuisines; you may be wondering something along the following lines:
+But if you’re someone from say – a southeast Asian country or just a curious person who’s tried and tested different cuisines; you may be wondering something along the following lines:

 Okay.
 So, dogs cannot eat cucumber pickles.
 But the world contains a hundred different types of pickles!
 What about the rest of them?

-Whether it’s Rajasthani pickles or street food pickles, or the neat little factory packed mixed veggie pickles in a jar- the answer to every single one is no.
+Whether it’s Rajasthani pickles or street food pickles, or the neat little factory-packed mixed veggie pickles in a jar- the answer to every single one is no.

-This is because no matter what recipe is followed or where the vegetables in the pickle come from, the salt and spice content are always too high for a dog’s digestive system to bear with.
+This is because no matter what recipe is followed or where the vegetables in the pickle come from, the salt and spice content is always too high for a dog’s digestive system to bear with.